What is C1 on a Driving Licence? (2025 Update)

 A C1 vehicle permits drivers to operate goods vehicles smaller than those covered by the Cat C and CE licenses.
 Many ambulances fall under the C1 classification due to their weight restrictions, as they meet the criteria for C1 vehicles.
 Consequently, C1 vehicles often appear compact, resembling standard 3.5-tonne vans at first glance.
 Police departments also utilize smaller C1 vehicles to transport equipment and resources required for their operations.

-Vehicles Permitted with a C1 Licence
+Vehicles Permitted with a C1 Licence in 2025

 The C1 licence category primarily pertains to weight limitations rather than the physical size of the vehicles, as there can be considerable variation in the sizes of 7.5-tonne vehicles.
 Goods vehicles are categorized based on their weight limits.
 Individuals who obtained their car licence before January 1, 1997, automatically received the C1 entitlement through grandfather rights.
 However, those who passed their car test after January 1, 1997, are restricted to driving vehicles with a maximum authorized mass (MAM) of no more than 3.5 tonnes.